-Maintenance and storage
+Maintenance and Storage

-- 1. Keep all nuts, bolts and screws tight to be sure the equipment is in safe working condition. - 2.
-Never store the equipment with fuel in the tank inside a building where fumes may reach an open flame or spark. - 3.
-Allow the engine to cool before storing in any enclosure.

-- 4. To reduce the fire hazard, keep the engine, silencer, battery compartment and petrol storage area free of grass, leaves, or excessive grease. - 5.
-Check the grass catcher frequently for wear or deterioration. - 6.
-Replace worn or damaged parts for safety. - 7.
-If the fuel tank has to be drained, this should be done outdoors. - 8.
-On multi-bladed machines, take care as rotating one blade can cause other blades to rotate. - 9.
-When machine is to be parked, stored or left unattended, lower the cutting means unless a positive mechanical lock is used.
+- Keep all nuts, bolts and screws tight to be sure the equipment is in safe working condition. - Never store the equipment with fuel in the tank inside a building where fumes can reach an open flame or spark. - Allow the engine to cool before storing in any enclosure. - To reduce the fire hazard, keep the engine, silencer, battery compartment and fuel storage area free of grass, leaves, or excessive grease. - Check the grass catcher frequently for wear or deterioration. - Replace worn or damaged parts for safety. - If the fuel tank has to be drained, this should be done outdoors. - On multi-bladed machines, take care as rotating one blade can cause other blades to rotate. - When machine is to be parked, stored or left unattended, lower the cutting means unless a positive mechanical lock is used.